Request a Note: How the Request Function Shapes X's Community Notes System: Empirical Results

 Since contributors are required to cite external sources when writing community notes, we evaluate cited domains in terms of political bias and information quality to probe possible explanations for the higher quality of request-fostered notes than other notes.
 Overall, we find that community notes tend to cite more left-leaning domains than right-leaning ones (Fig.~\ref{fig:domain_bias}).
 Domains in request-related (mean of \num{-0.210}) are slightly more left-leaning than those in writer-only notes (mean of \num{-0.185}; $p_{MWU}<0.001$).
 The political bias of domains in request-fostered notes (mean of \num{-0.214}) has no statistically significant difference from request-related notes ($p_{MWU}=0.352$).
 In terms of information quality (Fig.~\ref{fig:domain_quality}), request-related notes cite higher-quality domains (mean of \num{0.769}) than writer-only notes (mean of \num{0.742}; $p_{MWU}<0.001$), whereas request-fostered notes (mean of \num{0.767}) do not differ from request-related notes ($p_{MWU}=0.834$).
 These findings suggest that the higher quality of request-fostered notes is unlikely to be explained by domain choices alone.

-Because Community Notes contributors are anonymized, rater bias toward specific writers is unlikely.
-Observed differences in helpfulness or polarization likely reflect the types of posts and authors contributors choose to fact-check.
+Because Community Notes contributors are anonymized within the system, rater bias and polarization toward specific writers' identities (\eg, partisanship) are reduced~\cite{cn2025signing}.
+Consequently, observed differences in helpfulness or polarization are more likely to reflect the types of posts and authors contributors choose to fact-check.
 We therefore examine which notes, posts, and authors are associated with higher helpfulness or polarization.

-\textbf{Factors associated with note helpfulness.} The estimation results from a linear regression model predicting note helpfulness are shown in Fig.~\ref{fig:note_score_coefs}.
-We find that the unbiasedness (\ie, neither left-leaning nor right-leaning) of external domains cited in community notes is positively associated with note helpfulness ($coef.=0.005$, $p<0.05$), suggesting that notes referencing politically neutral sources are perceived as more helpful compared to those citing left- or right-leaning domains.
-In contrast, the information quality of external domains is not significantly associated with helpfulness ($coef.=0.015$, $p=0.080$).
+\textbf{Factors associated with note helpfulness.} The estimation results from the linear regression model for note helpfulness (as specified in Eq.~\ref{equ:linear}) are shown in Fig.~\ref{fig:note_score_coefs}.
+We find that the unbiasedness (\ie, neither left-leaning nor right-leaning) of external domains cited in community notes is positively associated with note helpfulness ($\var{coef.}=0.005$, $p<0.05$), suggesting that notes referencing politically neutral sources are perceived as more helpful compared to those citing left- or right-leaning domains.
+In contrast, the information quality of external domains is not significantly associated with helpfulness ($\var{coef.}=0.015$, $p=0.095$).

-Regarding post content, notes on posts with higher negative sentiment are rated as less helpful ($coef.=-0.013$, $p<0.01$).
-Posts related to Politics ($coef.=-0.015$, $p<0.001$) and Science \& Technology ($coef.=-0.012$, $p<0.001$) tend to receive less-helpful notes compared to posts without these topics.
-Additionally, posts with higher opinion scores are associated with lower note helpfulness ($coef.=-0.023$, $p<0.001$).
-Conversely, community notes on posts containing media ($coef.=0.009$, $p<0.001$) or with higher estimated misleadingness ($coef.=0.014$, $p<0.01$) are rated as more helpful.
-With respect to post authors, notes on posts from the blue ($coef.=-0.010$, $p<0.01$) and government ($coef.=-0.013$, $p<0.01$) accounts, as well as from authors with more followers ($coef.=-0.027$, $p<0.001$), are less helpful compared to those from unverified accounts with fewer followers.
-In contrast, higher misinformation exposure scores of post authors are positively associated with note helpfulness ($coef.=0.091$, $p<0.001$).
+Regarding post content, notes on posts with higher negative sentiment are rated as less helpful ($\var{coef.}=-0.016$, $p<0.01$).
+Posts related to Politics ($\var{coef.}=-0.015$, $p<0.001$) and Science \& Technology ($\var{coef.}=-0.012$, $p<0.001$) tend to receive less-helpful notes compared to posts without these topics.
+Additionally, posts with higher opinion scores are associated with lower note helpfulness ($\var{coef.}=-0.017$, $p<0.001$).
+Conversely, community notes on posts containing media ($\var{coef.}=0.009$, $p<0.001$) or with higher estimated misleadingness ($\var{coef.}=0.014$, $p<0.01$) are rated as more helpful.
+With respect to post authors, notes on posts from the blue ($\var{coef.}=-0.010$, $p<0.01$) and government ($\var{coef.}=-0.013$, $p<0.01$) accounts, as well as from authors with more followers ($\var{coef.}=-0.027$, $p<0.001$), are less helpful compared to those from unverified accounts with fewer followers.
+In contrast, higher misinformation exposure scores of post authors are positively associated with note helpfulness ($\var{coef.}=0.090$, $p<0.001$).